mstevens5/333_A2_Usage/README.md

 internet_off.sh  # Release dchcp lease and bring the enp0s9 interface down
 ```

-Note that after you run `internet_on.sh`, you should see an additional enp0s9 interface when running ipconfig.
-Also if you run the route command you will most likely see two new routes like so:
+Note that after you run `internet_on.sh`, you should see an additional `enp0s9` interface when running `ipconfig`.
+Also if you run the `route` command you will most likely see two new routes like so (notice the two new ones at the top of my list):

 ![](Images/route_internet_on.PNG)

+After you run `internet_off.sh`, the `enp0s9` should be removed from `ifconfig` output, and your routes should be back to normal.

 ### Shutting Down Your VM